The process to submit a Mitigating Circumstances application is online. You are required to complete the application form via this link.

 If you decide to submit a Mitigating Circumstances application, you need to do the following:

-- Write a strong statement: Many applications fail because they do not fully explain what occurred.
+- Write a strong statement: It is important to explain how your circumstances were timely, severe, acute and unexpected.
+In addition, if you attempted the assessment, be sure to explain why you declared yourself fit to sit in line with the fit to sit policy.
+Many applications fail because they do not fully explain what occurred.
 If you cannot explain how and why this affected your performance and link this to the evidence you provided, your application is likely to be rejected.
 You may also need to explain why you were unable to submit a deferral application (if appropriate).

 Please click here to learn about how to submit your application.